Tuesday 4 August 2015

 Zireme Azimba remembered the first time she came to Yola.
 She was brought to the city from Galabje, her small village in Toungo, Adamawa State.
 Before then, she had never imagined leaving the routine of her home; waking up at dawn, sweeping the compound, cooking, farming, cooking again, and on weekends, laundry at the small stream.
 Her Uncle Golfa, whose wife – Daufe – had just put to bed, came to take her from her parents to help with house chores.

 When she got into Yola, she was surprised at how ‘developed’ it was.
 She had never seen tarred roads before and definitely had not seen such tall buildings.
 Quite frankly, that was the first time she had been in a car.
-Yes, she had been 9 years old but no one in her village had a car.
+Yes, she was nine years old but no one in her village had a car.
 She hid her excitement though.
 She didn’t want to disgrace her mother.

 This continued until her Aunt took in again.
 As soon as Aunt Daufe realized she was pregnant, she stopped even holding Desmond.
 Zireme just clocked 10 when her aunt took in again.
 She became mini-mummy to Desmond.
 Her aunt only held Desmond when she needed to feed him.
 As soon as she was done, she would quickly hand him over to Zireme.

-While Zireme was doing all the work, her aunt would be watching Telenovelas, Indian and Korean series, Africa Magic and the likes.
+While Zireme was doing all the work, her aunt would watch Telenovelas, Indian and Korean series, Africa Magic, and the like.
 She only went out when there was no power supply.
-As soon as the power was gone, Aunt Daufe would take her bath and head to a friend’s house to gossip about Catalina and Consuelo.
-She would only rush home when she felt her husband was close to returning; and only to make sure that Zireme had prepared dinner.
+As soon as the power was gone, Aunt Daufe would bathe and head to a friend’s house to gossip about Catalina and Consuelo.
+She would only rush home when she felt her husband was close to returning: and only to make sure that Zireme had prepared dinner.

 By the time Zireme clocked 15, Aunt Daufe had given birth to three more children.
 The small house where they stayed was cramped with people, clothes, furniture, and other household materials.
 The older kids had to sleep in the living room with Zireme while the younger ones slept in the bedroom with their parents.

 When Zireme clocked 15, her aunt started looking at her funny.
 She seemed to really notice her.
-And every time she really looked at her, Zireme felt exposed; raw, naked and completely vulnerable.
-It didn’t come as a surprise when he uncle called her to have the talk.
+And every time she really looked at her, Zireme felt exposed: raw, naked, and completely vulnerable.
+It didn’t come as a surprise when her uncle called her to have the talk.

 ‘Zireme, you are now a woman.
 You cannot continue to stay here.
 I have spoken to your father and he has given me the permission to find you a husband.’
 Zireme stared at the floor with an unreadable expression on her face but a leap of joy in her heart!
-She was so happy that she was finally going to be getting her own home.
+She was so happy that she would finally get her own home.
 She didn’t hear anything else her uncle said.
-She was so lost in her happiness and the life she was going to be living that she just blanked out his long winded speech.
+She was so lost in her happiness and the life she was going to be living that she just blanked out his long-winded speech.
 When her uncle dismissed her, she went outside and finally smiled!

 No comments: